Terms Of Service

 22.1 By registering as a User of the Platform, you acknowledge and agree that:

-23.3 Governing Law – these Terms are governed by and construed in accordance with the laws of Victoria, Australia, and You accept the exclusive jurisdiction of its courts.
+These Terms are governed by and construed in accordance with the laws of Victoria, Australia, and you accept the exclusive jurisdiction of its courts.

 Supplementary Terms of Service